tposney/midi-qol/README.md

 * **Auto target on template draw** If a spell/feature has an area effect template then enabling this setting will auto target (for later damage application) all tokens inside the template once placed.
 Also, the roll will not progress (i.e. roll saves or apply damage) until the template is placed.
 If **"walls-block"** is selected then any wall between the template origin and the token will block the targeting.
 There is an additional setting **"Use DF QoL"** which requires the DF-QOL module to be installed and active
 * **Auto target for ranged spells/attacks** If the item specifies a ranged target with a target type of creature/enemy/ally then all tokens within range of the caster will be auto targeted when the effect is cast. “enemy/ally” are enemies/allies of the caster.
-* **Auto roll attack**, **Auto roll damage** and **Auto fast forward rolls**.
+* **Auto roll attack**, **Auto roll damage** and **Auto fast-forward rolls**.
 The auto roll attack and damage settings tell midi-qol to start an attack roll or damage roll if there is one.
-The auto fast forward settings determine if the advantage/disadvantage and/or critical/normal dialogs are shown or suppressed.
+The auto fast-forward settings determine if the advantage/disadvantage and/or critical/normal dialogs are shown or suppressed.
 Damage can be set to “Attack Hits”, which will roll damage only if the attack roll was sufficient to hit the target.
 These are settable on the GM/Player tabs.
 * **Require targets to be selected before rolling** It is incredibly common in my games that players forget to target before starting the roll.
 This setting will not allow them to roll if they have not selected a target and one is needed.
 (Auto-target spells - like a fireball - are not affected by this setting.)

 ## Saving Throws